 Yes!
-We recommend using a mouth guard, to help protect your teeth and braces.
+We ask that you use a mouth guard, to help protect your teeth and braces.
 You can use the type you pick up at a sports store or from the dental section in stores.
 These are guards you can mold to your current mouth size and shape.
 There are also custom mouth guards available from many general dentists.

 Can I send in my friends for a consultation?

 Absolutely!
-In fact, we love having friends of patients come into our office!
+We love having friends of patients come into our office!